-- We have a timetable that allows children to re-visit maths skills - White Rose Maths programme - this is a cumulative programme of study so that once an area of maths is studied, it is met many times in different contexts.
-To further support spaced repetition of key topics, Flashback Four guizzes are introduced at the start of many lessons.
-These guizzes are all based on previous learning and give children the opportunity to make links across the curriculum - Within lessons children have multiple opportunities to work with their peers or in small groups and evaluate their understanding and progress (Think Pink) Children have 'live' feedback - and can respond to teachers marking (Purple Polish). - Money Mondays teach the children the value of money. - TT Rock Stars and competitions - 'What if there were no Numbers in the World?'
-Assembly
+- We have a timetable that allows children to re-visit maths skills - Multiplication Mondays are dedicated to teaching children multiplication facts to support their mathematical understanding - Maths Mastery sessions are timetabled to suport teaching of mathematics within Early Years and Key Stage 1, now moving into Key Stage 2. - White Rose Maths programme this is a cumulative programme of study so that once an area of maths is studied, it is met many times in different contexts.
+To further support spaced repetition of key topics, Flashback Four quizzes are introduced at the start of many lessons.
+These quizzes are all based on previous learning and give children the opportunity to make links across the curriculum. - Within lessons children have multiple opportunities to work with their peers or in small groups and evaluate their understanding and progress (Think Pink) - Children have 'live' feedback and can respond to teachers marking (Purple Polish).

 - Children are inspired by school staff to develop a love of Mathematics and problem solving. - As Mathematicians, children are ready for the next stage in their learning, considering their starting points. - Children become increasingly numerate with a developing sense of number.
-They become progressively skilled in 'Declarative Skills' (knowing facts and formulae), 'Procedural Skills' (using methods) and 'Conditional Skills" (using strategies) and the links between them. - Children experience maths in the wider curriculum so gain a real life understanding of its applications and uses. - Children have a knowledge of the history of Maths, famous Mathematicians, and their theories - Children develop independence and confidence in problem solving.
+They become progressively skilled in 'Declarative Skills' (knowing facts and formulae), 'Procedural Skills' (using methods) and 'Conditional Skills" (using strategies) and the links between them. - Children experience maths in the wider curriculum so gain a real life understanding of its applications and uses. - Children have a knowledge of the history of Maths, famous Mathematicians, and their theories. - Children develop independence and confidence in problem solving.
 They have different strategies that they can apply when solving Mathematical problems and can discuss their methods using the appropriate vocabulary. - Children build a resilience to problem solving they are able to look for different starting points and feel good about themselves when they find a solution.
 It contributes to raising their self-esteem and ability to apply these skills in the wider world. - Children develop a positive attitude towards their Maths lessons.
 Maths lessons are challenging and rewarding and provide the children 'thirst' to find out new facts. - The children understand how they can earn, spend and save money and the consequences of their decisions.